barisgit/nextjs-nestjs-expo-template/README.md

 ### Mobile
 - **Expo**: Platform for making universal React applications
 - **React Native**: Framework for building native apps using React
+- **Tamagui**: UI library for React Native with performance and developer experience in mind

 ### Common
 - **TypeScript**: Typed superset of JavaScript